The Kyoudai Press has a new website!!

 Thank you to everyone who helped make this book come alive!

-My advanced copies arrived last week, and I am pleased to say that the books look great!
+My advance copies arrived last week, and I am pleased to say that the books look great!
 Of course, this is the fond creator speaking, but I hope you’ll agree.

 You can now order books through PayPal on this website through my BOOKSTORE.